Foot-Ball Club

-The Foot-Ball Club was a football club, in Edinburgh, Scotland, formed in 1824.
-The club met in the summer months to play a form of football that did not resemble association football.
-Nevertheless, the organisation can claim to be the earliest recorded club playing football of any kind.
+The Foot-Ball Club was a football club in Edinburgh, Scotland, formed in 1824.
+The club met in the summer months to play a form of football.
+Nevertheless, the organization can claim to be the earliest recorded club playing football of any kind.
 A modern association football club with the same name was formed in 2007, in an attempt to revive the legacy of the old club.

 History

 The Foot-Ball Club of Edinburgh is thought to be one of the oldest recorded football clubs in the world with records going back to 1824.
 Membership lists and accounts of the club between 1824 and 1841 are held in the National Archives of Scotland (NAS).

 Founded by John Hope in 1824, the club played its games in the city's Dalry Park until 1831, when they moved to Greenhill Park.
 The club appears to have met and played every summer, but there is no record of it after 1841.

 In 2017, a brief set of handwritten rules was found on the back of the club's 1833 budget statement.
 This has been described as the earliest known written rules of football.